Universal One-third Time Scaling in Learning Peaked Distributions: Toy Model Analysis

 Given a large $\beta^*$, we initialized the student weight at zero and trained it using Adam with a fixed learning rate, but scanned different learning rates from $10^{-3}$ to $1$.
 We found that under the optimal learning rate, which gives the minimum loss given the same number of steps, the loss follows $1/3$ time scaling (\cref{fig:toyexp1}a) and the corresponding inverse temperature $\beta$ measured from logit standard deviation also agrees with the theory (\cref{fig:toyexp1}b).
 A range of different $\beta^*$ were also scanned, and the phenomena are similar for large $\beta^*$ (\cref{app:adamTLR}).
 Under small initialization, the aligned student ansatz can describe the actual optimal training.

 We then try to understand the effect of learning rates.
 If the learning rate is too large, the loss is very noisy and non-decreasing (\cref{fig:toyexp1}a), while the inverse temperature is larger than that under the optimal learning rate (\cref{fig:toyexp1}b).
 This means that under too large learning rates, the student is not aligned with the teacher and has difficulty following the gradient to rotate.
 This may be explained by the fact that larger learning rates introduce more noise.
 For learning rates lower than the optimal one, it turns out that the student has smaller updates in total (\cref{fig:toyexp1}b) and has not entered the low temperature regime enough.
 If we plot the loss (\cref{fig:toyexp1}c) as a function of dynamic time $\tau$, the curves under learning rates smaller than the optimal learning rate collapse well, suggesting they obey the same dynamics -- possibly following the gradient flow.
 If we use SGD, the results agree with theory well: for all the learning rates we scanned, the curves can collapse to one when plotting with respect to $\tau$ (\cref{app:SGDTLR}).
 We also tested Adam with a learning rate scheduler, whose result agrees with the theory (\cref{app:schedule}).
-To conclude, under small initialization, once optimization follows the gradient flow (may require small learning rates for Adam), the actual training agrees well with the aligned student ansatz.
+To conclude, under small initialization and following gradient flow, actual optimization exhibits $1/3$-time scaling behaviors, agreeing with the aligned student ansatz theory.

 Naturally, we next explore the effect of initialization scales.
 We initialize the student weight independent of teacher's and control the magnitude.
 The ratio $\beta_0/\beta^*$, where $\beta_0$ is the initial inverse temperature of the student, is also the ratio of the student weight norm and the teacher weight norm.
 We scanned a range of learning rates (\cref{app:Adaminit}) and show the results from a sufficiently small learning rate (\cref{fig:toyexp2}, a and b).
 With an increasing initialization ratio $\beta_0/\beta^*$, the student cannot be aligned at the beginning, where the loss can have a sharp drop (\cref{fig:toyexp2}a), and $\beta$ can decrease first and then increase (\cref{fig:toyexp2}b).
 However, later, all the curves seem to collapse and agree with the aligned student ansatz predictions.
 We conclude that, given enough time, the student can be aligned, even if it is not initially, which leads to the $1/3$ time scaling.